 - c.
 When patient did not have neoadjuvant therapy based on the sequence of treatment

 - Example: Patient diagnosed with breast cancer via needle core biopsy, had surgical resection, and then had adjuvant chemotherapy/radiation.

 - d.
+When the primary site is unknown and neoadjuvant therapy is given to treat another site

+- Example: Patient is diagnosed with melanoma in the lymph nodes with no primary skin site found.
+The physician gives immunotherapy as neoadjuvant therapy with planned and carried out surgical resection of involved lymph nodes following completion of immunotherapy.

+- e.
 For autopsy only cases

-- e.
+- f.
 For the following cases for which neoadjuvant therapy is not a part of standard treatment

 - i.
 Primary site: C420, C421, C423, C424, C809

 - ii.
 One of the following schemas

 - 1. HemeRetic 00830

 - 2. Ill-Defined Other 99999

 - 3. Lymphoma 00790

 - 4. Lymphoma-CLL/SLL 00795

 - 5. Mycosis Fungoides (MF) 00811

 - 6. Plasma Cell Disorders 00822

 - 7. Plasma Cell Myeloma 00821

 - 8. Primary Cutaneous Lymphomas (excluding MF and SS) 00812

 - a.
-For any tumor-directed therapy meeting the definition of neoadjuvant therapy - i.
+For any tumor-directed therapy meeting the definition of neoadjuvant therapy - .
 Occurring prior to an intended or performed definitive surgical resection, AND - ii.
 Documented as neoadjuvant treatment by a treating physician or part of the patient's documented treatment regimen/protocol. - b.
 When the patient completed the full course of neoadjuvant therapy with or without planned surgical resection - Example 1: Patient diagnosed with rectal cancer via biopsy.
 Patient received 6 cycles of chemotherapy with concurrent radiation and then had surgical resection. - Example 2: Patient diagnosed with rectal cancer, 6 cycles of chemotherapy and radiation recommended.
 After completion of neoadjuvant therapy, re-evaluation of tumor burden done, and no evidence of cancer found.
 The planned surgical resection was not performed. - Example 3: Patient diagnosed with pancreatic cancer; 6 cycles of chemotherapy recommended.
 During last cycle, patient developed heart issues due to the chemotherapy.
 Planned surgical resection not performed due to risk factors and patient placed on hospice. - Example 4: Patient completed neoadjuvant therapy, surgery recommended, but patient refused any further treatment or patient died prior to surgical resection. - Example 5: Patient had a full course of neoadjuvant therapy, surgical resection recommended, unknown if performed.